Trooper (band): 2010 onwards

 2010 saw Trooper celebrating their 35th Anniversary – starting with their performance at the 2010 Vancouver Winter Olympics Victory Ceremony on February 21, which was broadcast across Canada and the world on networks such as CTV and MuchMusic, and ending with their performance on November 28 at Commonwealth Stadium in Edmonton for the 98th Grey Cup, with shows throughout the year and coast to coast, many which broke attendance records.

 Trooper's first official compilation album Hits From 10 Albums was released on July 1, 2010.
 The totally updated and re-mastered collection featured songs spanning the entirety of their recording career.
 John Kereiff of Gonzo Magazine called it "THE summer album of 2010."
 Universal Music's official Press Release named Trooper as "one of Canada's top five selling bands of all time".

 On August 11, 2010, the members of Trooper enjoyed a private tour of the Gatineau Preservation Centre to see where Library and Archives Canada houses its collected Trooper archives.
 The Trooper archives consist of 401 photographs and a stack of textual records such as financial records, which McGuire and Smith donated in 2004, hoping to provide some insight to the Canadian music industry of the '70s and '80s.
 McGuire, "now 60, bald, and bespectacled" had a chance to laugh when he read aloud from an old Toronto Sun clipping among the collection which described McGuire as "a new teen idol."
 The band later made another donation to the archive, including some of their early demo recordings, lyrics sheets, and master tapes.
 The band has also donated the massive 32-foot sign bearing Trooper's logo, complete with strobe-lit stars once used to illuminate their shows, to the Canadian Museum of Civilization.

-Trooper's visit to the archive was covered by almost every major newspaper in Canada.

 In 2012, Ra McGuire and Brian Smith were presented with the SOCAN National Achievement Award, which is presented to members who have had outstanding success, predominantly in the Canadian music industry, over the span of their career.
 They also received three SOCAN Classic Awards for "Raise a Little Hell", "General Hand Grenade", and "Janine".